0

 Visit the Public participation opportunities web page for more information on rules, rulemakings, and engagement efforts.

-The Colorado Air Quality Control Commission meets the third Thursday (and Friday, if necessary) of the month.
-Information on the Commission’s meetings and calendar may be found on the AQCC meeting information and calendar web page.
-Meeting materials, including agendas, minutes, and records for past and future meetings, are provided on the Air Quality Control Commission Google Drive.
-See the Air Quality Control Commissions regulations web page for links to all Air Quality Control Commission rules and regulations.
+The Colorado Air Quality Control Commission, or AQCC, meets the third Thursday (and Friday, if necessary) of the month.
+Information on the commission’s meetings and calendar may be found on the commission's meeting information and calendar web page.
+Meeting materials, including agendas, minutes, and records for past and future meetings, are provided on the commission's online drive.
+See the commission's regulations web page for links to all Air Quality Control Commission rules and regulations.

 Under House Bill 19-1261 which is contained in section 25-7-105, C.R.S., electric utilities with an approved Clean Energy Plan can attain regulatory certainty with the Air Quality Control Commission through 2030, commonly referred to as the “Safe Harbor” provision.